fdcl-gwu/muri/meetings.md

   George Washington University
   800 22nd St NW, Washington DC, 20052

-    - The building requires *tap access* for entry.
-You may typically follow other GW students or faculty members who are entering or exiting.
-If you encounter any difficulty entering the building, please text Taeyoung at TBD.
+    - The building requires GW tap access for entry.
+You may usually follow other GW students or faculty members who are entering or exiting.
+If you experience any difficulty entering, a sign at the door will provide a cell phone number to contact.

     - Upon entering, take the stairs (or elevator) to the basement, turn right, and proceed straight down the hallway.
 Room B1270 will be on your right.